dewarim/GrailsMagic/README.md

 (everything)

 * Implement data structures for all parts of the MKM API.
-* Use a real database for persistence (PostgreSQL)
 * Add tests
 * Add documentation
-* Implement hashCode/equals for domain objects
 * ...

 # How to install